-8.7559.C Youth Day Services Inclusions
+8.7556.C Youth Day Services Inclusions

-- 1. Youth Day Service may be provided in the residence of the Member, the Youth Day Service Provide Agency, or in the community. - 2.
+- 1. Youth Day Service may be provided in the residence of the Member, the youth day service provider, or in the community. - 2.
 Youth Day Service shall be provided according to an individual or group rate as defined below: - a.
-Individual: the Member receives Youth Day Services with a staff ratio of 1:1, billed at 15minute unit.
-There are no other youth in the setting also receiving Youth Day Service, Respite or third-party supervision. - b.
+Individual: the Member receives youth day services with a staff ratio of 1:1, billed at a 15-minute unit.
+There are no other youth in the setting also receiving youth day service, respite or third-party supervision. - b.
 Group: the Member receives supervision in a group setting with other individuals who may or may not have a disability.
 Reimbursement is limited to the Member.

-8.7559.D Youth Day Services Exclusions and Limitations
+8.7556.D Youth Day Services Exclusions and Limitations

-- 1. This service is limited to Members ages 12 through 17. - 2.
+- 1. This service is limited to Members ages twelve (12) through seventeen (17). - 2.
 This service may not substitute for or supplant special education and related services included in a Member's Individualized Education Plan (IEP) developed under Part B of the Individuals with Disabilities Education Act, 20 U.S.C. § 1400 (2011).
 This includes after school care provided through any education system and funded through any education system for any student. - 3.
 This service may not be used to cover any portion of the cost of camp. - 4.
-This service is limited to 10 hours per calendar day and 90 days per certification period The Department may approve a higher amount based on a need due to the Member's disability or unique family circumstances.
+This service is limited to ten (10) hours per calendar day.

-8.7560 State Funded Supported Living Services (State-SLS) Program
+8.7557 State Funded Supported Living Services (State-SLS) Program

-1. The State Funded Supported Living Services (State-SLS) program is funded through an allocation from the Colorado General Assembly.
+The State Funded Supported Living Services (State-SLS) program is funded through an allocation from the Colorado General Assembly.
 The State-SLS program is designed to provide services to individuals with an intellectual or Developmental Disability to remain in their community.
 The State-SLS program shall not supplant Home and Community-Based Services for those who are currently eligible.

-8.7560.A State-SLS Definitions
+8.7557.A State-SLS Definitions

 - 1. Corrective Action Plan means a written plan, which includes the detailed description of actions to be taken to correct non-compliance with State-SLS requirements, regulations, and direction from the Department, and includes the date by which each action shall be completed and the individuals responsible for implementing the action. - 2.
 Community Resource means services and supports that a Member may receive from a variety of programs and funding sources beyond Natural Supports or Medicaid.
 This may include, but is not limited to, services provided through private insurance, non-profit services and other government programs. - 3.
-Natural Supports means an informal relationship that provides assistance and occurs in the Member's everyday life including, but not limited to, community supports and relationships with Family Members, friends, co-workers, neighbors and acquaintances - 4.
-Performance and Quality Review means a review conducted by the Department or its Contractor at any time to include a review of required Case Management services performed by the Case Management Agency to ensure quality and compliance with all statutory and regulatory requirements - 5.
+Natural Supports means an informal relationship that provides assistance and occurs in the Member's everyday life including, but not limited to, community supports and relationships with Family Members, friends, co-workers, neighbors and acquaintances

+- 4. Performance and Quality Review means a review conducted by the Department or its Contractor at any time to include a review of required Case Management services performed by the Case Management Agency to ensure quality and compliance with all statutory and regulatory requirements - 5.
 State Fiscal Year means a 12-month period beginning on July 1 of each year and ending June 30 of the following calendar year.

-8.7560.B State-SLS Administration
+8.7557.B State-SLS Administration